didemtemel/AngryAliens/README.md

 - 3 enemy should be created with "instantiate" function.

-- Enemies move towards the player at a constant speed (enemyscript's update feature will suffice)
+- Enemies move towards the player at a constant speed.

-- The game is over if any enemy hits our tank or if the right to fire is finished before the tanks are destroyed.
+- The game is over if any enemy hits the tank or if shots are over before the tanks are destroyed.
 A gameover popup opens, there is a "Play Again" button on the panel.

 - If the player hits any enemies, the burning animation appears.

-- When the player hits the tank, the ball and enemy disappear.
+- When the player hits the tank, the ball and enemy will disappear.